johanley/relativity-quotes/README.md

 This repeats data (author name, title).
 One quote per line.

 ## quotes_book.pdf
 Final output as a printable PDF.
+The quotations are in alphabetical order by the author's last name.
 The PDF can be printed in book form.
 I have printed it using lulu.com.